Seeking Help to Modernize Our Invoice Format: What Should Be Included for Domestic Customers?

 Though you have raised the query, you have not mentioned whether yours is a B2B or B2C business, what is the nature of your industry, and what is your finished product.

 If it is B2B, then it is customary to mention all the terms and conditions in the quotation itself.
 When the negotiations with the client take place, either the revised quotation is sent, or the client sends the Purchase Order (PO) which includes the negotiated terms and conditions as well.
-Under such circumstances, invoices need not have any additional information than the GST number.
+Under such circumstances, invoices need not have any additional information other than the GST number.

 Generally, in most invoices, a GST number is included.
-Additionally, when we buy a product from the roadside shops, we find the usual term "Goods once sold will not be taken back."
+Additionally, when we buy a product from roadside shops, we find the usual term "Goods once sold will not be taken back."

 Thanks,